aszazeroth/rustynaut/README.md

 ## Introduction ##

-*HEAVILY* inspired by ol' coding andventures and the Tokio chat server/client.
+*HEAVILY* inspired by ol' coding adventures and the Tokio chat server/client.

 ## Credits ##